 San Jose State University is known for its computer science, business, engineering, nursing, and marketing majors.
 To save money, community colleges De Anza, Evergreen, and West Valley are excellent local options that provide a variety of two-year programs for every discipline.

-Some of the top San Jose restaurants include:
+Some of the best San Jose restaurants include:

 - ChaCha Sushi – With signature rolls named after local icons and popular movies, noodle dishes, and delectable desserts like fried ice cream, ChaCha is one of the best places for Japanese food in San Jose.